 These experts can inspect your home, remove combustible materials, seal openings vulnerable to ember intrusion, and help you meet wildfire prevention standards specific to Boulder County.

-Don’t wait for disaster to strike – invest in prevention with trusted professionals.
+Don’t wait for disaster to strike.
+Instead, invest in prevention with trusted professionals.

 Step 7: Prepare for Wildfires With Landscaping Best Practices